-- I expect students to attend all classes and prepare before attending class.
-This includes reading relevant sections of the textbook and reviewing notes from previous lectures. - I recommend students read a copy of the lecture notes before the lecture. - I expect students to learn the material in the course and undertake sufficient effort to produce all the assignments. - I want all students to enjoy attending class and feel free to participate according to their own personalities.
+- I expect students to attend all classes and prepare before attending class. - Students should read a copy of the lecture notes before the lecture. - I expect students to learn the material in the course by completing all assignments. - I want all students to enjoy attending class and feel free to participate according to their own personalities.
 Feel free to ask questions by raising your hand or speaking out at appropriate times. - Please actively participate in class discussions, questions, and problem solving exercises. - I want all students to pass the course, receive a good grade, and feel the course was beneficial.